Pooja Batra

-Pooja Batra Shah (born 27 October) is an Indian-American actress and model who primarily works in Hindi films.
-She was runner-up at the Miss India contest in 1993.
+Pooja Batra Shah (born 27 October 1975) is an Indian-American actress, model and beauty pageant titleholder.
+She primarily works in Hindi films.
+She was the runner-up at the Femina Miss India contest in 1993 and was crowned Femina Miss India International 1993, going on to represent India at Miss International 1993.

 Early life and background

-Batra was born on 27 October to Ravi Batra, an army colonel and Neelam Batra, a Miss India (1971) participant.
-She lived in Ludhiana with her extended family while she was young.
+Batra was born on 27 October 1975 to Ravi Batra, a colonel in the Indian Army, and Neelam Batra, a Miss India (1971) contestant.
+She has two brothers.
+She is related to Second Lieutenant Arun Khetarpal, a martyr decorated with India's highest military honour, the Param Vir Chakra.

+Batra lived in Ludhiana with her extended family while she was young.
 While in school, she was an athlete and competed in the 200 and 400-meter dash.
-She is related to Second Lieutenant Arun Khetarpal.

 She graduated in Economics from Fergusson College, Pune and holds an MBA in marketing from Symbiosis, Pune.
-She has two brothers.
-She participated at the Miss International in 1993.
+She participated at the Miss International beauty pageant in 1993.

 Career

 At a young age, she started modelling as a part-time job.
 She was best known for her Liril soap commercial.
-She was the first Indian face to launch and be a spokesperson for Head and Shoulders in India.
-She has participated in over 250 modeling events and ad campaigns.
+She was the first Indian face to launch and be a spokesperson for Head & Shoulders in India.
+She has participated in over 250 modelling events and ad campaigns.
 She shot to fame when she was crowned Miss India International in 1993.
 She went on to become one of the top models in India.
 She walked the ramp for over 250 fashion shows in India and overseas.
 She is an ambassador for Parag Sarees.

 Batra turned down many offers to complete her education before signing a contract with the Virasat Film Studio.
-The first film she signed was Virasat in 1997 followed by another hit movie Bhai.
+The first film she signed was Virasat in 1997 followed by another film Bhai.
 She went on to work in over 20 films including Haseena Maan Jayegi, Dil Ne Phir Yaad Kiya and Kahin Pyaar Na Ho Jaaye.
 One of her films, Taj Mahal: An Eternal Love Story, a historical epic, was shown at the Cannes Film Festival in 2004.
-She is a life member of International Film And Television Club of Asian Academy of Film & Television, Noida.
+She is a life member of International Film And Television Club of the Asian Academy of Film & Television, Noida.

 Batra has also appeared in South Indian films, including three Malayalam films and two Tamil films, including a cameo in the 1995 film Aasai.

-Batra has acted in theater and toured North America, which earned her considerable acclaim.

-She appeared at the 2009 Academy Awards in Los Angeles, where she reunited with her Virasat costar, Anil Kapoor.